 To make the battery percentage display next to the battery sign, you need to adjust an option via the Settings app.
 Here’s how to do it, it’s actually very simple.

-Note: The screenshots below are taken from an iPhone 5S with iOS 10.1.1.
-Since your iPhone 6 is brand new, I'm assuming that it also runs under iOS 10 (most likely it is).
-Thus the instructions below should also apply to your iPhone 6.
+Note: The screenshots below are taken from an iPhone 8 that runs iOS 11.
+If you are using a new iPhone X or latest iPhone 11 (which runs iOS 13), The instructions below should also apply.
 To check what iOS version your iPhone is with, go to Settings > General > Software Update to find out.

 Step 1: on your iPhone, tap on the Settings app, then scroll down and find Battery, tap on it.